-Once you earn the 110,000 qualifying points, the pass is valid through December 31 of the following calendar year.
-So let’s say you earn the pass March 2019, the pass will not expire for another 21 months—December 31, 2020!
+After earning the pass, it is valid through December 31 of the following calendar year.
+So let’s say you earn the pass now, the pass will not expire until December 31, 2020!

 When can I use the Southwest Companion Pass?

 You can use the companion pass as much you’d like!
 There are no blackout dates with the pass and as long as there is a seat available for purchase, you can use your companion pass.
 Unlike some other airline’s companion passes, there are no requirements to use it—no route restrictions, no date restrictions, no dollar minimum for the first passengers flight, etc. This is really one of those no strings attached passes!